Why stress and anxiety make you gain weight and how to control it

 - You are mentally and emotionally exhausted.

-- Gone is the time you used to invest in self-care.
+- The time you used to invest in self-care has disappeared.

-- Clothes that used to fit you feel a little (or a lot) tighter.
+- The clothes that fit you before feel a little (or a lot) tighter.

 - Cravings for sugar and junk food seem much stronger.